<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=1494</guid>

 <description><![CDATA[This sounds like bad news.
-The science budget of the European Union will be restructured, and there will no longer be a specific budget for the social sciences, even though the overall science budget is increased by a whopping 46% ...]]></description>
+The science budget of the European Union will be restructured, and there will no longer be a specific budget for the social sciences, even though the overall science budget is ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/no-money-at-the-horizon-for-social-sciences/feed/</wfw:commentRss>